cargo-bins/cargo-binstall/README.md

 - Can I use it in CI?
   - Yes!
 For GitHub Actions, we recommend the excellent [taiki-e/install-action](https://github.com/marketplace/actions/install-development-tools), which has explicit support for selected tools and uses `cargo-binstall` for everything else.
 - Are debug symbols available?
   - Yes!
-Extra pre-built packages with a `.full` suffix are available and contain split debuginfo (for Windows and macOS, Linux coming soon), documentation files, and extra binaries like the `detect-wasi` utility.
+Extra pre-built packages with a `.full` suffix are available and contain split debuginfo, documentation files, and extra binaries like the `detect-wasi` utility.

 ---